-After settlement by Europeans in the 1750s, anthracite coal was discovered in the Tremont area.
+After the area was settled by Europeans in the 1750s, anthracite coal was discovered in the Tremont area.
 In the 1820s, as the demand for coal rose, a need for better transportation led to the construction of the Union Canal that connected the Schuylkill and Susquehanna rivers.
-From Lebanon, a branch canal was constructed to Pine Grove through what is now the Swatara State Park.
-A dam and 672-acre reservoir in the park area supported canal traffic to Pine Grove and supplied water for the Union Canal at Lebanon.

-The dam was washed away in the Flood of 1862, destroying the canal and reservoir.
-Remains of the old dam and five canal locks are on the Bear Hole Trail side of the creek.
-The dam was never rebuilt because the railroad soon went into operation on the opposite bank of the Swatara Creek.
+The remains of 7 locks, a towpath bridge, major sections of the towpath, and three dams are still visible in Swatara State Park.
+The canal was never rebuilt because the railroad soon went into operation on the opposite bank of the Swatara Creek.
 The Swatara Rail Trail is what remains of the railroad bed.

 The Commonwealth began acquisition of the park in 1971 and was completed in 1987 by the Department of General Services.

 This cast iron bridge was built in 1890 by the Berlin Iron Bridge Company of East Berlin, Connecticut, to cross Little Pine Creek in Lycoming County.
 The Bridge is a 221-foot long lenticular truss bridge.
 It is one of several such bridges built in north central Pennsylvania in the late 19th century.